Main Muscle Worked: Chest

 Repeat for desired reps

-Write below in the comments your opinion on the barbell flat bench press, if it works for you and any questions you might have.
+Write below in the comments your opinion on the barbell incline bench press, if it works for you and any questions you might have.